Idalia projected to hit Florida as Category 4 hurricane with 'catastrophic' storm surge

 CEDAR KEY, Fla.
-(AP) — THIS IS A BREAKING NEWS UPDATE.
-AP’s earlier story follows below.

-CEDAR KEY, Fla.
-(AP) — Hurricane Idalia strengthened to a dangerous Category 3 storm Wednesday as it steams toward Florida’s Big Bend region and threatens to unleash life-threatening storm surges and rainfall.
+(AP) — Hurricane Idalia strengthened to a dangerous Category 3 storm early Wednesday as it steamed toward Florida’s Big Bend region, according to the National Hurricane Center.

-Idalia was projected to come ashore early Wednesday as a Category 4 storm with sustained winds of at least 130 mph (209 kph) in the lightly populated Big Bend region, where the Florida Panhandle curves into the peninsula.
-The result could be a big blow to a state still dealing with lingering damage from last year's Hurricane Ian.

-Hurricanes are measured on a five category scale, with a Category 5 being the strongest.
-A Category 3 storm is the first on the scale considered a major hurricane.
-The National Hurricane Center says "catastrophic damage will occur" during a Category 4 storm.

 The National Weather Service in Tallahassee called Idalia “an unprecedented event” since no major hurricanes on record have ever passed through the bay abutting the Big Bend.